spuleri/non-floating-point-calculator/README.md

-Non-Floating Point Calculator
+A Non-Floating Point Calculator written in C++ using polymorphism Class COP 3503
-COP 3503
 Section 6773

 Group 11-3